Sandy Fox

-Sandra Marie Fox (née Kessler; born July 13, 1963) is an American voice actress who has had numerous roles in various animated cartoon, anime and video games.
-She portrayed the live-action Betty Boop and has provided her voice for Universal Studios and King Features Syndicate for much of their promotional activities and related media and merchandise from 1991 to 2018.
+Sandra Marie Fox (née Kessler; born July 13, 1963) is an American voice actress who has had numerous roles in various animated cartoons, anime, and video games.
+She portrayed the live-action Betty Boop and has provided her voice for Universal Studios and King Features Syndicate for much of their promotional activities and related media and merchandise from 1991 to 2022.

-She began voice acting on various animated shows such as The Simpsons, King of the Hill and Futurama.
+She began voice acting on various animated shows such as The Simpsons, King of the Hill, and Futurama.
 Her first major roles in anime were as Kiyoko in the Animaze dub of Akira and Lady Aska in Magic Knight Rayearth.
 Other anime characters include Mina and Momiji in Naruto, Sumomo in Chobits, Tachikoma in Ghost in the Shell: Stand Alone Complex, and Paiway in Vandread.
 In video game franchises, she provides the English voice of Mistral and A-20 in the .hack series, Peashy in Hyperdimension Neptunia, and Flonne in Disgaea.
-In cartoons, she voices Harmony in Hi Hi Puffy AmiYumi and Mipsy Mipson in As Told by Ginger.
+In cartoons, she voiced Harmony in Hi Hi Puffy AmiYumi and Mipsy Mipson in As Told by Ginger.
 In 2014, she was announced as the voice of Chibiusa/Black Lady/Sailor Chibi Moon in the Viz Media dubs of Sailor Moon and Sailor Moon Crystal.

 Early life and career

-Fox was born in Monroeville, Pennsylvania, and grew up in Swissvale.
+Fox was born in Monroeville, Pennsylvania on July 13, 1963, and grew up in Swissvale.
 She performed in musicals in high school, and worked at Kennywood amusement park during some of the summers.
 In the early 1980s, she worked for the Walt Disney Company in Orlando where she would participate in their live stage shows.
 She was working as a hostess at a Bennigan's Irish pub when she was asked to audition with the 1920s-themed jazz band The Cocoanut Manor Orchestra as their singer.
-She sang with the group for 11 years, performing songs done by singers Helen Kane and Annette Henshaw, the former was an inspiration for the Betty Boop character.
+She sang with the group for 11 years, performing songs done by singers Helen Kane and Annette Henshaw; the former was an inspiration for the Betty Boop character.
 In 1988, she joined the Orlando Magic's inaugural dance team, and was part of the Magic Girls for three years.

-She auditioned and then landed the position as the official Betty Boop for Universal Studios.
-In 1991, she started working full-time at their Hollywood park and on national and worldwide tours, visiting shows such as Good Morning America and The Rosie O'Donnell Show.
-In 1998, she voiced Betty Boop for "The Toon Lagoon Betty Boop" attraction at Universal Studios' Islands of Adventure in Orlando.
+In 1991, she was cast as the official Betty Boop for Universal Studios.
+She moved to Los Angeles and began performing as Betty Boop at Universal Studios Hollywood, as well as on national and worldwide tours, visiting shows such as Good Morning America and The Rosie O'Donnell Show.
+In 1998, she voiced Betty Boop for "The Toon Lagoon Betty Boop" attraction at Universal Orlando's Islands of Adventure in addition to voicing Olive Oyl from the Popeye franchise for Popeye & Bluto's Bilge-Rat Barges, a water ride in the same park.
 In 2012, she joined a Lancome promotion in Paris as the voice of Betty Boop in their commercials.